uaiso-serious/infra/README.md

 The openfire image is a custom build with pre-configured settings for easier setup.

-There's no ingress controller configured.

 ---

 Wanted services to add in the future:
 - onedev
 - keycloak
 - custom ubuntu container with dev, ops, network tools, ia-console tools.
-- ssh-mcp-server (allow llm to access the custom ubuntu container via ssh)
+- ssh-mcp-server (allow LLM to access the custom ubuntu container via ssh)
 - playright test runner container
-- playright mcp server (allow llm to execute the playright test runner)
+- playright mcp server (allow LLM to execute the playright test runner)
 - pgsql vector db for embeddings storage
 - pgsql for onedev, n8n, keycloak, openfire and random experiments